-There has always been some intermingling of the competition shooting world and the tactical.
+There has always been some intermingling of the competition-shooting world and the tactical world.
 Many of the items we’ve come to accept and use for military and law enforcement have their roots in competition: electronic sights (for both rifles and handguns), smoother triggers, offset iron sights, offset red dots, long forends, adjustable gas regulators on ARs, enlarged and enhanced controls, and more.

-Due to differing requirements regarding reliability and durability, usually what happens is that a more robust version of a competition accessory makes its way into tactical shooting.
+Due to differing requirements regarding reliability and durability, usually what happens is that a more robust version of a competition accessory makes its way into the tactical shooting world.
 JP offset sights become Surefire Duecks.
-Adjustable Jard trigger becomes a Geissle SSA.
-Miculek brake becomes a BattleComp, C-More becomes an Aimpoint—there are countless examples.
+An adjustable Jard trigger becomes a Geissele SSA.
+Miculek brake becomes a BattleComp.
+C-More becomes an Aimpoint—there are countless examples.

 If you’re shooting IDPA or Steel Challenge, any magazine capacity over ten is moot.
-It’s a different story in USPSA/IPSC and multigun.
+It’s a different story in USPSA/IPSC, 2-gun competition, and other multi-gun matches.
 In a game where speed is placed as the first among equals, any reduction in time is beneficial.
 No matter how fast you are, reloading takes time.
 Due to this need for speed, magazine extensions made a return.

 While you still won’t often see Glock 18 magazines on the line, you will see magazine extensions.
-Not only do they give you a few more rounds (usually anywhere from 1 to 5, depending on the handgun, caliber, and brand) but they also give your fingers more purchase and add a bit of weight to ensure empty mags drop free.
+Not only does a Glock magazine extension give you a few more rounds (usually anywhere from 1 to 5, depending on the handgun, caliber, and brand), but it can also give your fingers more purchase and adds a bit of weight to ensure empty mags drop free.